Polyvector fields and polydifferential operators associated with Lie pairs: Polydifferential operators and polyvector fields for Lie pairs

 where we use the abbreviated symbol $\mathfrak{d}_{\mathscr{H}}$ to denote the operator $\id\otimes\hochschild$.
 See Equation~\eqref{eq:Rome} for the sign convention used in the definition of the map $\id\otimes\hochschild$.

-However, unlike the universal enveloping algebra of a Lie algebroid, $\Dpoly{0}$ is in general not a Hopf algebroid over $R$ (in fact, $\Dpoly{0}$ is not even an associative algebra).
+However, unlike the universal enveloping algebra of a Lie algebroid, $\Dpoly{0}$ is in general not a Hopf algebroid over $R$ --- in fact, $\Dpoly{0}$ is not even an associative algebra.
 Therefore, a priori, the Hochschild cohomology is only a vector space.
-The following proposition is, however, quite obvious.